 PGP: 0EE5BE979282D80B9F7540F1CCD2ED94D21739E9 PGP Key

 Vera Eidelman is the William J. Brennan fellow with the ACLU’s Speech, Privacy, and Technology Project.
 Vera is a graduate of Stanford University and Yale Law School.
 During law school, she worked in Yale’s Media Freedom and Information Access Clinic, interned with the Electronic Frontier Foundation, and was a member of Yale’s San Francisco Affirmative Litigation Project.
 Before joining SPT, she served as a law clerk to the Hon.
 Beth Labson Freeman of the U.S. District Court for the Northern District of California.
 PGP: 94D42DB66BE669A0876E18F6BD78D419AE72B204

 Thaddeus Talbot (@TalbotThaddeus) is a joint legal administrative assistant with the ACLU’s Speech, Privacy, and Technology Project and the ACLU's Human Rights Program.
 Thaddeus is a 2015 graduate of Cornell University, where he majored in Industrial and Labor Relations.
 Prior to joining the ACLU, Thaddeus worked with The Southern African Institute for Policy and Research in Zambia to study public sector unions.
 He also worked at the Legal Aid Society’s Brooklyn Housing Court Office and the Securities Legal Department of Goldman Sachs & Co., where he was awarded their Scholarship for Excellence.
 Thaddeus remains politically active as an avid participant in District 16 Brownsville Community Board meetings and as a Rites of Passage instructor with Ifetayo Cultural Arts Academy in Crown Heights.

-Fiona Tang is a legal administrative assistant with the ACLU’s Speech, Privacy, and Technology Project.
-Fiona is a graduate of the University of California, Berkeley, with a Bachelor of Arts in Legal Studies.
-During college, she worked as a peer adviser for the College of Letters and Science Office of Undergraduate Advising, interned for the Council on American-Islamic Relations, and served as an instructor for adults with developmental disabilities at Friends of Children with Special Needs.
+Fiona Tang is a Legal Administrative Assistant with the ACLU’s Speech, Privacy, and Technology Project.
+Prior to joining SPT, she worked as an instructor for adults with developmental disabilities at Friends of Children with Special Needs, interned for the Council on American-Islamic Relations, and served as a board member for the Open Computing Facility – a student-run computer lab that manages Debian-based servers and workstations.
 She also worked as a research assistant at the Richard and Rhoda Goldman School of Public Policy, and at the Charles and Louise Travers Department of Political Science.
 Fiona is a graduate of University of California, Berkeley.